What is a certified home inspector?

 Q: Why can't I have someone in my family who is very handy or a contractor, inspect my new home?

 A: This is a dangerous choice many potential new homeowners make when purchasing a home.
 Although the persons you are considering may be very skilled in one area, they are not trained or experienced at professional home inspections which covers all the systems of the home.
 Professional home inspectors are trained to recognize defects which may not be readily apparent.
 It is a unique skill like no other.
-Many contractors, and other trades professionals hire a professional home inspector to inspect a home they are considering to purchase.
+Many contractors, and other trade professionals hire a professional home inspector to inspect a home they are considering to purchase.

 A: No, do not consider an inspection to be a warranty or guarantee of any kind that any or all systems and material conditions of the house will be problem-free.
 Deficiencies and defects, which are latent or concealed, are excluded from an inspection.